FLORIDA OSTEOPATHIC MEDICAL ASSOCIATION A Florida Not - for- Profit Corporation Bylaws – 2022 (Revised 2/26/2022)

 Section 4: The said officers shall perform such additional or different duties as shall from time to time be imposed or required by the Executive Committee or the Board of Trustees.
 Except as herein otherwise provided, said officers shall also perform such duties as those specified in the parliamentary authority hereinafter specified.

-(c) In the event of a vacancy for any reason, the Chairman of the Delegation shall appoint one of the alternates to assume the position of the vacant delegate.
-In the event there are no alternates the Chairman of the Delegation may appoint a member of the Board to the position of Delegate.
+(c) In the event of a vacancy for any reason, the Chairperson of the Delegation shall appoint one of the alternates to assume the position of the vacant delegate.
+In the event there are no alternates, the Chairperson of the Delegation may appoint a member of the Board to the position of Delegate.

-(d) A delegate or alternate delegate to the AOA House of Delegates must be either a member of the Board of Trustees of the Association or a Past President of the Association.
+(d) A delegate or alternate delegate to the AOA House of Delegates must be either a member of the Board of Trustees of the Association, a Past President of the Association, or an Active Member of a Florida licensing board.

-Section 6: (a) All officers and directors of the Association (except the Executive Director), shall be Active Members and/or U. S. Public Health Service/Military members and shall be members of the District Society and the American Osteopathic Association.
+(a) All officers and directors of the Association (except the Executive Director) shall be Active Members and/or U. S. Public Health Service/Military members and shall be members of the District Society, unless there is no active district society in their area, and the American Osteopathic Association.

 (c) No District Society may have members serve as President and President-elect of the Association at the same time.